derson7es/AFS-Matlab-Wind-Turbine-Code/README AFS.txt

 Please use this example to cite this code:

 SILVA, A. F. da.
 AFS Matlab Wind Turbine Code.
 [S.l.], 2025.
 Available at: GitHub.
 Available from Internet: <https://github.com/derson7es/AFS-Matlab-Wind-Turbine-Code.git>.
-Cited in page 42.

 Or in latex language, it would be: